 As part of the National Science Foundation (NSF) Directorate for Computer and Information Science and Engineering’s (CISE) commitment to broaden participation in computing (BPC), several NSF CISE programs now require PIs to have a meaningful Broadening Participation in Computing (BPC) Plan at the time of the award.
 Computing departments are encouraged to develop Departmental BPC Plans that faculty can use in their proposals for those NSF programs.

-To support academic institutions in developing a Departmental BPC Plan, the Computing Research Association (CRA) is hosting an NSF-funded in-person workshop on August 3-5, 2022 in Denver, CO.
+To support academic institutions in developing a Departmental BPC Plan, the Computing Research Association (CRA), in collaboration with Morehouse College, is hosting a fully-funded in-person workshop on May 30th- June 1st, 2023 in Atlanta, GA.

-The workshop will present information on Departmental BPC Plans, hands-on activities and resources to develop Plans, and real-time feedback from BPC Plan consultants.
-Please check back later for details on how to sign up for these sessions.
-Participants are also encouraged to meet individually with BPC Consultants by making a free appointment on BPCnet.org.
+The workshop will present information on Departmental BPC Plans, hands-on activities and resources to develop Plans, and the opportunity to engage with BPC Plan consultants.

 This workshop is open to all computing department faculty and administrators developing Departmental BPC Plans.
-We recommend (but do not require) that each department participates in the workshop in teams of 2-3.
+We highly recommend (but do not require) that each department participates in the workshop in teams of 2-3.
 For each department, we ask that at least one participant represent the leadership (e.g., department heads, deans, etc.) at the workshop.
 We also encourage non-academic staff, research institute personnel, Diversity, Equity, and Inclusion (DEI) professionals, and leaders from other broadening participation-related organizations to attend.
 Registrants do not need to have prior experience developing Departmental BPC Plans.